marsafy1/yyy/README.md

 - `pycrypto`: Employed for decryption of AWS instance passwords.

 ## Getting Started
+### 1. Libraries
-To get started with this project, ensure you have Python installed along with the required libraries and configure the .env file with your data:
+To get started with this project, ensure you have Python installed along with the required libraries:
 ```bash
 pip install -r requirements.txt
 ```
+### 2. Configure .env
+configure the .env file with your data
+### 3. AWS Configurations
+Make sure to allow for inbound and outbound traffic on port 445.
+To be able to gather information about the shares and so on.

 ## Examples
 ### Running engine without having any existing instances